 The outgoings take a bit more concentration.
 Much of it will be obvious – rent or mortgage, utility bills, travel to and from work, mobile phone bills etc. Then there is the everyday spending we often don’t think about – take-away coffees, chocolate bars when you buy petrol, the magazines you buy when your train is delayed.

 Don’t forget to include the great chunk of money that goes on the one-offs – dinner with friends, holidays, unexpected maintenance bills or anything else.
 These costs do not land every month, but if you divide their cost down you’ll get a figure that you can include in your budget.
 For example, you may spend £1,000 once a year on a holiday.
 Just divide this by 12 to get your monthly figure – in this case £84 –and put this down in your budget as your monthly spend on holidays.

 It will help to be as detailed as you can when you draw up your budget, but there will always be things you forget about.
 Knowing exactly what you're spending each month is the first step to making sure your money is working for you.
 See how you're doing by filling out your average monthly expenses and income in our interactive activity sheet.
 You can also find tools online to help, and the best ones will prompt you to include things you may otherwise forget.

 4. See where you stand

 Your budget should tell you whether you are spending more, or less, than your income each month.

-If that’s you, now focus on saving even more and putting that money to good use.
+Spend less than you earn - that’s you, well done!
+Now you can focus on saving even more and putting that money to good use.